Kan Thar Yar Lake

 Kan Thar Yar Lake (ကန်သာယာရေကန်) is the largest lake in Kayin State, Myanmar.
 The lake is a popular recreational area for tourists and a famous location for romance in popular culture.
 It is also famous for the Kantharyar Bridge that crosses it.
 It is located in the center of Hpa-an.
 Kan Thar Yar Lake is about 100 acres wide.

-To attract local and foreign tourists, the Kayin State Government has built a new 12-foot-wide circuit, Zwekabin Park, and a children's playground, as well as waterfalls on the circuit of the lake.
+To attract local and foreign tourists, the Kayin State Government has built a new 12-foot-wide circuit, Zwekabin Park, and a children's playground, as well as waterfalls along the lake's perimeter path.
 In April 2022, the Kayin State Government used 289 million Myanmar Kyats to build another pedestrian bridge over Kan Thar Yar Lake.